GHSVS-de/plg_system_bs3ghsvs_bs5/README.md

 #####
 - New ZIP is in `/dist/`
-- FYI: Packed files for this ZIP can be seen in `/package/`.
+- FYI: Packed files for this ZIP can be seen in `/package/`. **But only if you disable deletion of this folder at the end of build.js**.

 #### For Joomla update server
 - Create new release with new tag.